jan-rybizki/isochrone_fitting_example/README.md

 We look into convergence criteria and also how mass production can be performed

 The isochrones used are a downsampled version from https://ui.adsabs.harvard.edu/abs/2020PASP..132g4501R/abstract

+Could be turned into a longer tutorial, but needs more educational plots, e.g. CMD data vs model predictions, and plotted models.